-We recorded an aggregate income tax expense (recovery) of \$(0.2) million and \$(0.2) million in the three and six months ended June 30, 2020, respectively, compared to \$0.8 million and \$(0.7) million in the prior comparative period, respectively.
-Included in aggregate income tax expense (recovery) in the three and six months ended June 30, 2020 is a current tax expense (recovery) of \$(0.3) million and \$(0.2) million, respectively (2019 - \$0.7 million and \$(0.7) million, respectively) and a nominal deferred tax recovery (2019 - recoveries of \$0.1 million and \$0.1 million, respectively).
+We recorded an aggregate income tax expense (recovery) of \$(2.7) million and \$(2.9) million in the three and nine months ended September 30, 2020, respectively, compared to \$0.6 million and \$(0.1) million in the prior comparative periods, respectively.
+Included in aggregate income tax expense (recovery) in the three and nine months ended September 30, 2020 is a current tax expense (recovery) of \$(2.3) million and \$(2.5) million, respectively (2019 - \$0.5)

+million and \$(0.2) million, respectively) and deferred tax recoveries of \$(0.4) million and \$(0.4) million, respectively (2019 - deferred tax expense of \$0.1 million and \$0.1 million, respectively).

-For the three and six months ended June 30, 2020, the net loss attributable to WireIE for the period, the depreciation of intangible assets in relation to WireIE and non-cash share-based compensation expense were not deductible for purposes of determining current income tax expense.
+For the three and nine months ended September 30, 2020, the net loss attributable to WireIE for the period, the depreciation of intangible assets in relation to WireIE and non-cash share-based compensation expense were not deductible for purposes of determining current income tax expense.

-The Corporation's consolidated statutory tax rate for the three and six months ended June 30, 2020 on earnings before income taxes attributable to Shareholders was 26.5%.
+The Corporation's consolidated statutory tax rate for the three and nine months ended September 30, 2020 on earnings before income taxes attributable to Shareholders was 26.5%.
 As an asset manager, many of our operations are held in partially owned "flow through" limited partnerships, and any tax liability is incurred by the investors as opposed to the entity.
 As a result, while our consolidated earnings include income attributable to non-controlling ownership interests in these entities, our consolidated tax provision includes only income tax on our proportionate share of the income of these entities.
 In other words, we are consolidating all of the net income, but only our share of the associated tax provision.

-The deferred income tax asset at June 30, 2020 of \$0.1 million (December 31, 2019 - \$0.1 million) and nominal deferred tax recovery for the six months ended June 30, 2020 result primarily from the recognition of a deferred tax asset associated with the accrual in relation to MTPUs, financing costs associated with the IPO, the Crown Credit Facility and the Convertible Debentures which are deductible for tax purposes over a five-year period, the income tax impact of financing fees on debt instruments previously recognized as income under International Accounting Standard 39 that were reversed upon transition to IFRS 9, and performance bonus expenses which are not deductible for tax purposes until they are paid in future periods.
+The deferred income tax asset at September 30, 2020 of \$0.7 million (December 31, 2019 - \$0.1 million) and deferred tax recovery for the nine months ended September 30, 2020 result primarily from the recognition of a deferred tax asset associated with the accrual in relation to MTPUs, financing costs associated with the IPO, the Crown Credit Facility and the Convertible Debentures which are deductible for tax purposes over a five-year period, the income tax impact of financing fees on debt instruments previously recognized as income under International Accounting Standard 39 that were reversed upon transition to IFRS 9, performance bonus expenses which are not deductible for tax purposes until they are paid in future periods, the portion of the provision for credit losses that is not deductible in the current period for tax purposes and non-capital losses available for carry-forward to the extent they are supported by the expectation of future taxable profits.